 We also have a webpage dedicated to supporting landlords which you can direct your landlord directly to.

 If they refuse to act, you may need to refer them to your local authority.

 Understand your landlord’s energy efficiency requirements

 Landlords in the UK have been required by law since 2018 to meet a Minimum Energy Efficiency Standard of at least an EPC band E for their properties before renting to a new tenant.
 Since 1 April 2020, this requirement also came into force for the renewal of existing tenancies.
 Understanding these requirements and areas where your property may be lacking will help you communicate the issue(s) to your landlord.

 You can find your EPC rating through the EPC register.

-If you think you may be vulnerable, refer yourself to the Better Housing Better Health (BHBH) team – they can provide vulnerable residents in Oxfordshire with advice and grants to improve energy efficiency in the home, lowering bills and improving health.
+If you think you may be vulnerable, refer yourself to the Better Housing Better Health (BHBH) team – they can provide vulnerable residents in Oxfordshire with advice and grants to improve energy efficiency in the home, lowering bills and improve health.

-‘Vulnerable’ includes tenants who are receiving income-related benefits, have a low overall household income, or a resident with vulnerability to the cold (including suffering from a long-term health condition, being in receipt of a non-means tested benefit, or living in a property that has a low energy performance).
+‘Vulnerable’ includes tenants who are receiving income-related benefits, have a low overall household income, or a resident with vulnerability to the cold (including suffering from a long-term health condition, being in receipt of a non-means-tested benefit, or living in a property that has a low energy performance).